trimstray/nginx-admins-handbook/README.md

 Include the necessary error pages:

-  > After that remember to change paths to error pages.
-You can also define them e.g. in `/etc/nginx/errors.conf` or other file and attach it as needed in server contexts.
+  > You can also define them e.g. in `/etc/nginx/errors.conf` or other file and attach it as needed in server contexts.

 - default location: `/etc/nginx/html`
   ```bash